 I love trails because they take you away from typical tourist hot-spots, and generally lean more towards nature helping you see where you’re REALLY at.

 My very FAV trail is the 1.5 mile long Pipiwai Trail located just beyond Hana, that leads through a bamboo forest ending in front of a remarkable waterfall.
-I wrote about it HERE but do have another post on it coming up, sharing a pinnacle moment for me.
-Soon!
+I wrote about my own experience of walking the Pipiwai Trail HERE

-Another MUST is at the Black Sand Beach along the Road to Hana, winding around the lava encrusted coast.
+Another MUST see trail is at the Black Sand Beach along the Road to Hana, winding around the lava encrusted coast.
 It is spectacular and I swear, one of the most beautiful places on earth!
-You can view my last post on a bit of it HERE

 However, there is one trail that is a super easy must-see located in West Maui, called the Wailea Beach Path which I have yet to properly blog about.

 Ever go somewhere for years, yet it takes a newcomer to the area to alert you to something special?
 Thank-you Michael from Inspired By Charm!
 (HERE we are in Maui together) I’ve since directed a few more vacationers towards this path!

 So let’s take a stroll today through photos and video so you can find this beautiful walking path, and enjoy it at your leisure!

 Pack good walking shoes, your sunglasses, sunscreen and perhaps even a swimsuit so you can take in some beaches as you meander along.